sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_1_install_dependencies.md

 4. (without docker) Install PostgreSQL and Redis

-    If you want to run Redis and PostgreSQL directly on your system install them with the follwing command:
+    If you want to run Redis and/or PostgreSQL directly on your system install them with the follwing command:

     ```
+    brew install postgresql
-    brew install redis postgresql
+    brew install redis
     ```

 5. (with docker) Install Docker Compose